|

 Hannah grew up in the Snohomish river valley and learned to play in the central cascades.
 She holds a BA in English Literature from Northwest University where she focused her study on the human impact on environment in the postmodern era.
 Hannah is a writer and multi-media artist with 8 years’ experience in creating opportunities for the public to interact with the arts and humanities through poetry workshops, school garden lessons, and academic conferences.

 Hannah spent two years serving as an AmeriCorps volunteer with Coupeville Farm to School and is delighted to serve on long term stewardship projects on Whidbey Island.
 They have over ten years’ experience in early childhood development and public school education and is thrilled whenever the classroom merges with the forest.
-Hannah loves to hike, bike, run and garden with her community of friends along the Salish sea. |
+Hannah loves to hike, bike, run and garden with her community of friends along the Salish Sea. |

 |